Nearly two dozen species of birds, fish and other wildlife are set to be declared extinct and removed from the endangered species list

 "We will continue to ensure that states, Tribes, private landowners, and federal agencies have the tools they need to conserve America's biodiversity and natural heritage."

+Climate change is making fragile conditions for some declining species even more challenging, she said.

+"Climate change threatens life on Earth," Curry said.
+"We have to fight climate change and biodiversity loss at the same time.
+Climate changes gets a lot more attention than extinction, but extinction is a big problem."

-The proposal to delist these 23 species will be open for public comment until the end of December, the agency said.
+The proposal to delist the 23 species announced Wednesday will be open for public comment until the end of December, the agency said.

 Ivory-billed woodpecker relied on scarce habitat